thegreentimtam/Git-Screenplays/05 Fountain.md

 ```

 The `_underscores_` will underline your title.
 You can now start writing your screenplay.
 Go [here](https://fountain.io/syntax) to learn more about Fountain syntax.

+Now blow us away with your first draft!